20Mar

 What is the UK ETA and Why Do You Need It?

-In 2025, the United Kingdom (England, Scotland and Northern Ireland) introduced the United Kingdom Electronic Travel Authorization.
-If you hold an American or Canadian passport, you most likely need the UK ETA passport to travel to the UK in addition to your passport.
+In 2025, the United Kingdom (England, Wales, Scotland and Northern Ireland) introduced the United Kingdom Electronic Travel Authorisation.
+If you hold an American or Canadian passport, you most likely need a UK ETA in addition to your passport when traveling to the United Kingdom.
 Even if you are just transiting through the UK on a connection to another destination, The Traveling Professor is strongly recommending to his travel clients to obtain a UK ETA.
 It is understood that travelers might think this is just another nonsensical and inconvenient exercise to get a UK ETA, but evidently, it is absolutely necessary to get it.

 It is important to know that the UK ETA is not just needed for air travel.
 For instance we have a small group tour to Ireland that starts in Dublin.
 On that tour we travel by land from Ireland (not part of the UK) to Belfast in Northern Ireland (part of the UK).
 A UK ETA is required.